zenml-io/zenml/docs/book/how-to/connecting-to-zenml/README.md

 ---
+icon: globe-pointer
 description: Various means of connecting to ZenML.
 ---

-# 🔌 Connect to a server
+# Connect to a server

 Once [ZenML is deployed](../../user-guide/production-guide/deploying-zenml.md), there are various ways to connect to it.&#x20;